Compare examples of Ho Yay in other media.

 - In Rossini's "La Cenerentola" (Opera version of Cinderella), the incessant boot-licking on part of the evil stepfather don Magnifico to Dandini (the valet passing from the Prince, all too often camped up as is to be expected from his name), crowning just before Dandini reveals his true identity, when Magnifico, exasperated that the "Prince" won't tell him which of his two daughters he's going to marry, but rambles on about what a bizarre case he exclaims "Well then, do you want to marry me?"

-- Unulfo -who isn't at all helped by the fact he's a lyric counter-tenor- in Rodelinda has in various productions to have an unhealthy attraction to his master king Bertarido -the lines "If I save my lord, my heart wants nothing more" sung in a mezzo-soprano voice leave very little to imagination-; some directors have even paired him up with the bad baritone Garibaldo.
+- Unulfo, the lyric counter-tenor in Rodelinda, is often depicted as having an unhealthy attraction to his master king Bertarido (the lines "If I save my lord, my heart wants nothing more" sung in a mezzo-soprano voice leave very little to imagination); some directors have even paired him up with the bad baritone Garibaldo.

 - Captain Corcoran and Sir Joseph Porter KCB from HMS Pinafore have actually been slashed.